 The litigation resulted from the combination of two large demolition firms—LVI Group Investments, LLC (“LVI”) and NCM Group Holdings, LLC (“NCM”)—into a single entity, NorthStar Group Holdings, LLC.
 Each of the combining entities accuses the other of fraudulently misstating financial statements in the inducement of the transaction.
 In this opinion, Vice Chancellor Glasscock addressed claims raised in LVI’s amended complaint against third parties associated with NCM, including its president, the limited partnership funds that owned most of NCM’s outstanding units, and the persons and entities that controlled such funds.
 Such third-parties moved to dismiss the complaint.

 Moving defendants argued, among other things, that the Court lacked personal jurisdiction over them as they were residents of the State of Washington.
-Plaintiff argued that defendant consented to jurisdiction by serving as directors or officers of Delaware corporations involved in the transaction at issue, along with participating in a conspiracy to defraud LVI.
-The Court held that it had personal jurisdiction under such director defendants under the “necessary or property party” clause of Section 3114 of Title 10 of the Delaware Code.
-This is so because such defendants had legal interests separate from the Delaware entities for which they consented to serve as directors or officers.
+Plaintiff argued that defendants consented to jurisdiction by serving as directors or officers of Delaware corporations involved in the transaction at issue, along with participating in a conspiracy to defraud LVI.
+The Court held that it had personal jurisdiction over such director defendants under the “necessary or property party” clause of Section 3114 of Title 10 of the Delaware Code.

 Carl D. Neff is a partner with the law firm of Fox Rothschild LLP.
 Carl is admitted in the State of Delaware and regularly practices before the Delaware Court of Chancery, with an emphasis on shareholder disputes.
 You can reach Carl at (302) 622-4272 or at firstname.lastname@example.org.